Pai, BOE sued for alleged voter fraud

 “Usually about half the ballots end up coming back,” he noted.
 This cycle, the second-highest return rate was in the District 23 Democratic primary, where about 61 percent of ballots were sent back.

-Plus, Foldenauer said, counsel for the BOE reported during oral arguments that two-thirds of the absentee ballots cast in the race went for Pai.
+Plus, Foldenauer said, counsel for the BOE reported during oral arguments that approximately two-thirds of the absentee ballots cast in the race went for Pai.
+Indeed, documents added to the case docket Wednesday morning show Pai earned 649 votes via absentee ballot, just shy of 65 percent of absentee votes.
+Those absentee votes account for more than 79 percent of Pai’s votes.
+By comparison, Chen’s 329 absentee votes account for a little more than half of his votes.

 A spokesperson for the BOE declined to comment, citing the ongoing litigation.